kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 Grants us the Keen effect, which gives us a 10% increased chance to crit.
 It also adds a flat +3 to damage, and is very cost effective.

 **Crystal 3**: Pontite
-- Looted from the Onderon Palace, Museum Treasure.
+- Obtained as a reward from Queen Talia during Onderon 2.
-Giving us Damage Bonus +1-10 Cold and Charisma +2, this will replace Crystal, Nextor in the Onderon Palace.
+Giving us Damage Bonus +1-10 Cold and Charisma +2, this will replace Crystal, Nextor after the Onderon Palace.

 **Off-Hand**: Freedon Nadd's Short Lightsaber
 - Obtained from Freedon Nadd’s Tomb